-The collaboration continues with efforts to unpack every way their new terrazzo surface can be utilised- starting with a bench they showcased each of the three designs, but are eager to demonstrate the materials’ use as a surface material, kitchen worktops, and unique furniture pieces.
+The collaboration continues with efforts to unpack every way their new terrazzo surface can be utilised- starting with a bench to showcase each of the three designs, but they are eager to demonstrate its use as a surface material, as kitchen worktops, and unique furniture pieces.

 Despite Huguet’s extensive and exciting portfolio, the reused construction materials bring a whole new element to terrazzo.
 The metal screws and brackets embedded in the surface are especially fun, as the waste materials become “fossilised”.